helsingborg-stad/app-mitt-helsingborg/docs/build_strategy.md

 Xcode Command Line Tools installed.

 You also need to install Fastlane itself.
-It is recommended to do this via the [Gemfile](../Gemfile) with [Bundler](https://bundler.io/) however this is not required; just make sure to install either the version specified in the Gemfile, or following the [instructions for versions](#versions) below.
+It is recommended to do this via the [Gemfile](../Gemfile) with [Bundler](https://bundler.io/) however this is not required; just make sure to install the version specified in the Gemfile or follow the [instructions for versions](#versions) below.

-Finally, you have to create and populate a `ios/fastlane/.env` file.
+Finally, you have to create and populate an `ios/fastlane/.env` file.
 Full instructions (and pre-populated values) are available in [the example.env file](../ios/fastlane/example.env).

 To run, make sure you're in the `ios` directory, then run either `fastlane ios build_adhoc` (to build an AdHoc .ipa file) or `fastlane ios beta` (to build